 “I’m with the David Letterman Show.
 We’d like to get in touch with Chris Moneymaker.”

-Yes, that’s when I new things had really changed.
+Yes, that’s when I knew things had really changed.
 Big time.

 By day’s end, I’d retrieved so many voice messages that I couldn’t return the calls fast enough.

-That evening, I was invited to an engagement dinner for poker pro Peter Costa.
+That evening, I was invited to an engagement dinner for poker pro-Peter Costa.
 It was held at Ferraro’s — back then a popular Italian restaurant on Flamingo Road.
 The entire poker universe was invited, and everyone who was anyone was there.
-We took over the entire place — the bar and restaurant jammed with poker royaly.
+We took over the entire place — the bar and restaurant jammed with poker royalty.
 There was a stage with a giant piano.
 David “Devilfish” Ulliott serenaded the guests.

 While dozens of other guests stood at the bar and talked poker and Moneymaker, Dan and I took over a quiet booth off to the side.
 I remember looking across the table and staring straight at Dan and saying, “This isn’t the end.
 This is just the beginning.
 Our work — you and me — it’s just starting.”

 Over time, I’ve come to realize that’s the attitude that often separates those who just get along from those who get ahead.
 This was one of the most pivotal moments in the game’s history.
 Sure, it was a time to drink and celebrate success — but with a greater purpose in mind.

 Dan was already preparing his own marketing campaign to leverage Moneymaker’s victory into an earth-shaker for PokerStars.com.
 This wasn’t just the moment that would come to define the start of what became “the poker boom.”
 It also jump-started PokerStars.com into the industry leader’s chief rival.
 Party Poker might have been number one.
 But now, it had some serious competition.
 The way was now paved for the up-and-coming online poker site to become one of the fastest-growing and most successful gaming companies in the world.